MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/admin-setup-email-public-folder.md

 ---
 author: edupont04
-ms.service: dynamics365-accountant
 ms.topic: include
-ms.date: 09/02/2021
+ms.date: 02/15/2022
 ms.author: edupont
-ms.openlocfilehash: 5bb0e2d4ec0dfe20ecb6668a6d01ba4e8a174b8e
+ms.openlocfilehash: c947d843a17c46323febee83a01c80a574982bbd
-ms.sourcegitcommit: 04055135ff13db551dc74a2467a1f79d2953b8ed
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/08/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "7482313"
+ms.locfileid: "8142513"
 ---
 > [!NOTE]
 > The following sections assume that you have administrator access for Exchange Online.

-Before you can set up email logging, you must prepare Office 365 [public folders](/exchange/collaboration-exo/public-folders/public-folders?preserve-view=true).
+Before you can set up email logging, you must prepare Office 365 [public folders](/exchange/collaboration-exo/public-folders/public-folders).
 You can do this in the [Exchange admin centre](/exchange/exchange-admin-center?preserve-view=true), or you can use the [Exchange Online PowerShell](/powershell/exchange/exchange-online-powershell?view=exchange-ps&?preserve-view=true).

 > [!TIP]
 > If you want to use the [Exchange Online PowerShell](/powershell/exchange/exchange-online-powershell?view=exchange-ps&preserve-view=true), you can find inspiration for how to set up your script in a sample script that we published in [the BCTech repo](https://github.com/microsoft/BCTech/tree/master/samples/EmailLogging).